Log in

 Price-performance ratio:

-Flakan: You have to like it, it has a kind of pin as a closure that prevents the spraying process instead of a cap, is not ideal for frequent use when traveling.
+Bottle: You have to like it; it has a kind of pin as a closure that prevents the spraying process instead of a cap, which is not optimal for traveling with frequent use.

 Limited.
-The fragrance is really good, has good performance but can be too strong.
+The scent is really good, has good performance but can be too strong.

 Alternatives: